11 Types of Sales Tools You Must Know in 2023

 - e-signature and document tracking

-As the name suggests, a CRM software (customer relationship management software) is a system for managing your relationships with your customers.
-It helps you keep track of existing customers, enhance customer relationships, improve customer retention, stay on top of sales and marketing efforts, automate communication.
+As the name suggests, customer relationship management (CRM) software assists in the management of your business’s relationships with its customers.
+It helps you keep track of existing customers, enhance customer relationships, improve customer retention, stay on top of sales and marketing efforts, and automate communication.

 Due to the advancements in technology and ultra-competitive markets, CRMs have matured into complex, multi-tiered support systems.
 From providing real-time updates to executing advanced lead scoring and automating repetitive tasks, CRM software now offers countless features that help salespeople optimize their sales processes.

-In 2019, most CRM solutions are SaaS platforms where you pay on a per-user, per-month basis.
+Today most CRM solutions are SaaS platforms where you pay on a per-user, per-month basis.
 On-premise installations are seldom needed, as users can access most CRMs online in their internet browser.
-Some vendors charge a flat monthly fee for a set number of users, but require larger packages or extra fees for additional users.
+Some vendors charge a flat monthly fee for a set number of users but require larger packages or extra fees for additional users.

 A CRM is often the first investment into sales technology that a company makes.
 The CRM space is a crowded one, yet there are clear leaders in different segments: Salesforce for enterprise, Pipedrive for small and medium-sized companies.